yachoukh/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

 ### Task 6: Migrate the database schema

-In this task you will use the Azure Data Migration Service to migrate the database schema to Azure SQL Database.
+In this task you will use the Azure Database Migration Service to migrate the database schema to Azure SQL Database.
 This step is a prerequisite to migrating the data itself.

 The schema migration will be carried out using a schema migration activity within the migration project created in task 5.